Multnomah County Executive and Leadership Team

 Leadership Overview

-Multnomah County has 10 executives leading key functions including administration, technology, operations, finance, and human resources.
+Multnomah County has 10 executives leading key functions including administration, technology, operations, human resources, finance, and staff support.

-Driven by a commitment to public service, Multnomah County provides essential government services, manages public health and social programs, and fosters community engagement across Portland and its surrounding natural landscapes.
+Driven by a commitment to public service, Multnomah County provides essential government services, manages vital community resources, and enhances the quality of life for its residents through diverse cultural and recreational offerings.

 Leadership Roles at Multnomah County